 The loan to an associate is unsecured, interest-free, and not expected to be repaid within the next twelve months.
 The loan is considered to be part of the Group's and the Company's net investment in the associate.

-Other receivables that are individually determined to be impaired at the end of the reporting date relates to receivables that are in significant financial difficulties, facing significant uncertainties in prepayments or have defaulted in payments.
-These receivables are not secured by any collateral or credit enhancements.
+Other receivables that are individually determined to be impaired at the end of the reporting period relate to debtors that are in significant financial difficulties and have defaulted on payments.